arcmags/ramroot/README.rst

 *   add a ramroot-flush function to sync the RAM filesystem back to the initial boot device (simple)

-*   find a way to get UUIDs while in arch-chroot to allow installing via chroot

-    *   prompt for UUIDs if none found?

-*   perhaps combine all the *bin/ramroot-** scripts into one, or at least

-    *   source common functions from a single file?
+*   perhaps combine all the *bin/ramroot-** scripts into one, or at least source common functions from a single file?

 *   test on other distros

 *   package up for the AUR_

 *   add support for other partitions users may have

-*   warnings/no installing if user's root filesystem is to large?

-*   check filesystem size during boot

-    *   default [y/n] answer at boot dependent on RAM and filesystem sizes

 *   add command line options to ``ramroot-build``